TomaszKisiel/lumen-url-shortener/README.md

 # Lumen URL Shortener

 Lumen based URL Shortener for your own use.
-Deploy repositery on your server, set environment configs, migrate databes and shorten your links.
+Deploy repositery on your server, set environment configs, migrate database and shorten your links.

 ## Quickstart